Stanvidal/Github-Ping-Touring-Services/README.md

 # Installation

 To be able to run our program, make sure to have:
-- A python programming language
+- A python programming language: We used on a macbook.
+We also used pycharm as our programming environment.
-- Libraries: import heapq
+- Libraries: heapq

 To download the libary, type:
 import heapq